What is HPV?

 Who can have the vaccine?

-The HPV vaccine is offered to girls in Year 8 and 9.
-The vaccine consists of two doses.
+The HPV vaccine consists of two doses.
 The first dose is given in Year 8 with the second does being caught up in Year 9.
-It is important for girls to receive both doses of their HPV vaccine in order to be fully protected.
+It is important for teenagers to receive both doses of their HPV vaccine in order to be fully protected.
 It should be noted that from the age of 13, it is legal for children to self-consent to this vaccination if deemed competent.

 When is the vaccine given?

 The HPV program is currently delivered in schools from May to July.
-The consent forms will be sent out in Year 8 and returned to school for us to collect.
-Once the first dose has been given, we will keep the consent forms ready for the girls to receive their second dose a year later.
-We aim to provide dates for the immunisations when the consent forms go out in school, but this is not always possible.
+From September 2019, consent forms will be sent out via an online system.
+The information about this system will go out to schools and then be passed onto parents.
+Once the first dose has been given, we will keep the consent forms ready for the second dose a year later.
+We aim to provide dates for the immunisations when the consent forms go out in school, but this is not always possible and schools often change their dates.

 What happens if my child misses the vaccine?